5 things to think about before buying a new cooker

 3. Hobs – what are the options?

-You can get electric ceramic or induction hobs and normal gas or gas on glass hobs.
+You’ve got five options when it comes to hobs: electric solid plate, ceramic or induction hobs, or standard gas or gas on glass hobs.

-Ceramic hobs are usually standard for electric ovens – they have a ceramic glass surface which makes them easy to clean and look sleek, but they don’t transfer heat to pans very well.
+Ceramic hobs are replacing old solid plate hobs asthe standard for electric ovens.
+The ceramic glass surface makes them easy to clean and looks sleek, but it doesn’t transfer heat to pans very well.

 4. What size oven do I need?